 - Use of colon instead of the word ‘extends’

-- Use of ‘fun’ for functions: Kotlin is and object-oriented functional language, so it will be very similar to other languages such as Scala.
+- Use of ‘fun’ for functions: Kotlin is an object-oriented functional language, so it will be very similar to other languages such as Scala.
 Java methods are represented as functions.

 - Optional use of semicolons: we don´t need to finish our lines with a semicolon.
 We can if we want to, but it can save a lot of time and make our code cleaner if we don´t do it.

-- Other small details: In introductory article, I already talked about the ‘?’ symbol on.
+- Other small details: In the introductory article, I already talked about the ’?’ symbol on.
 This indicates the parameter can be null.
-Nullity is handled different from what we are used in Java
+Nullity is handled differently from what we are used to in Java.

 Conclusion

-Though we can think using a new language will be very difficult, Kotlin is being created by the JetBrains team to be the most easy and interoperable language to cover the needs Java lacks.
-As Android Studio is also based on a JetBrains product, it will be very easy to integrate to this IDE and start working with it.
+Though we can think using a new language will be very difficult, Kotlin is being created by the JetBrains team to be the easiest and most interoperable language to cover the needs Java lacks.
+As Android Studio is also based on a JetBrains product, it will be very easy to integrate into this IDE and start working with it.

 Next article will cover some tips and tricks to make our life easier when developing Android apps with Kotlin.